moodle/devdocs/general/development/process.md

 ## Major release cycles

 Since Moodle 2.0, we have a policy of release major versions (eg 2.1, 2.2) every six months in May and November.
-See the [[Releases#General_release_calendar|General release calendar]] for more details.
+See the [General release calendar](https://docs.moodle.org/dev/Releases#General_release_calendar) for more details.

 Each release can be different, but generally the cycles work as follows.